algobulls/algobulls_help_site/docs/broker/zerodha2.md

 ### One-Time Activity
 ---
-This activity will help you to link you broking account to the AlgoBulls account via the oauth method.
+This activity will help you to link your broking account to the AlgoBulls account via the oauth method.

 If you have done this activity once before, then you can directly skip to the [Login](#-lets-start) section